gvinaykumar6281/devopsassignment2/README.md

 - Kubernetes orchestration for production deployment
 - Automated testing and deployment stages

+## 🌐 About Web Application

+This website is a modern Workshop Lab Booking System for an Advanced Machine Learning workshop.
+Users can view a visual layout of the lab, select and book available seats, and manage their bookings through an intuitive interface.
+The platform supports booking history, seat selection limits, and VIP seat options.
+It features responsive design, dark mode, and instant feedback for a seamless user experience.
+All bookings are confirmed with a unique ticket and can be reviewed or cleared by the user.

 ## ✨ Features

 - **Flask Web Application**: Lightweight Python web server